 6. Countersunk Holes

 Countersunk holes with a conical top section allow flat-headed screws to sit flush with or below the surface.
-They are used when a smooth surface finish is needed, often in assemblies where aesthetics or avoiding protrusions is important.
+They are used when a smooth surface finish is needed, often in assemblies where aesthetics or avoiding protrusions are important.

 The angle of the countersink should match the screw head, and adequate material around the countersink is necessary to maintain strength.